 In principle, „think big“ approaches rather lead to large, extensive and long-running ERP projects, through which serious failures of the past (e. g. heterogeneous, fragmented IT landscapes with a large number of data silos) are intended to be repaired and remedied in one fell swoop.
 Although centralized IT architectures offer many advantages from a business point of view, such large-scale projects pose a much higher risk of dissipating and overwhelming the organization with too many changes in one fell swoop.
 I don’t want to express that such large-scale projects cannot be successful per se, but even the best project team consisting of top experts from IT and business will not be able to avoid all birth pangs if too many screws are turned at once.

-In addition, in large companies in particular, it is not usually possible to keep the essential framework conditions, such as the organizational structure and process organization or the business model, stable over periods of more than 18 to 24 months.
+In addition, in large companies in particular, it is usually not possible to keep the essential framework conditions, such as the organizational structure and process organization or the business model, stable over periods of more than 18 to 24 months.
 In addition to the „human factor“, significant changes in the project order at an advanced stage of the project are a frequent reason for ERP implementation projects to get into trouble.
 Agile process models do not help you either if, figuratively speaking, you send the project team on a journey to develop a family car and make the demand that this family car must also be able to win races and/or transport heavy loads.

 Bernd Hilgenberg points out another significant risk in his Computerwoche article of July 2, 2014: